Lokesh-Madiri/TEAM-124-NODE/README.md

 This project solves the problem by introducing:

 - A map-based event discovery system
-- An AI Event Assistant for conversational search
+- An AI Event Assistant for conversational search using RAG
 - Machine Learning for automatic event classification
 - RAG (Retrieval-Augmented Generation) to answer queries using real event data
 - Agent-based workflows for recommendations and moderation
+- Integration with Gemini API for advanced AI capabilities
+- ChromaDB vector database for efficient similarity search

 Together, these features create an intelligent and scalable event management platform.